openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 		default-agent

 The adapter is now discoverable for three minutes.
 Search for bluetooth devices on your phone and initiate pairing.
 The process varies depending on the phone and the dongle in use.
 The phone may provide a random PIN and bluetoothctl may ask you to confirm it.
 Enter ‘yes’.
 Then click ‘pair’ on the phone.
 Instead, the phone may ask you to enter a PIN.
 If so, enter ‘0000’ and when bluetoothctl asks for a PIN, enter the same code again.
 Either way, bluetoothctl should inform you that pairing was successful.
 It will then ask you to authorize the connection - enter ‘yes’.

-Execute the paired-devices command to list the paired devices -
+	5. Execute the paired-devices command to list the paired devices -

 		paired-devices

 Device AA:BB:CC:DD:EE:FF Nexus 6P

 Your paired phone should be listed (in this example, a Google Nexus 6P).
 Copy the bluetooth address listed for it; we will need to provide this later.
 Now trust the mobile device (notice that bluetoothctl features auto-complete, so you can type the first few characters of the device’s bluetooth address (which we copied previously) and hit to complete the address.
 NOTE: Whenever you see ‘AA:BB:CC:DD:EE:FF’ or ‘AA_BB_CC_DD_EE_FF’ in this guide, replace it with the actual address of your mobile Bluetooth device, in the proper format (colons or underscores).

-		`trust AA:BB:CC:DD:EE:FF
+		trust AA:BB:CC:DD:EE:FF

-	Quit bluetoothctl with
+	6. Quit bluetoothctl with

-		`quit
+		quit

-Now, we create a service so that a connection is established at startup.
+	7. Now, we create a service so that a connection is established at startup.
 Execute the following commands to create a net-bnep-client.service file and open it for editing in Nano -

 		cd /etc/systemd/system

 		nano net-bnep-client.service

-In the editor, populate the file with the text below, replacing AA:BB:CC:DD:EE:FF with the address noted earlier -
+	8. In the editor, populate the file with the text below, replacing AA:BB:CC:DD:EE:FF with the address noted earlier -

 		[Unit]

 		After=bluetooth.service

 		PartOf=bluetooth.service

 		[Service]

 		ExecStart=/home/pi/bin/bt-pan client AA:BB:CC:DD:EE:FF

 		[Install]

 		WantedBy=bluetooth.target

-Exit and save
+	8. Exit and save

-Enable the service -
+	9.Enable the service -

 		systemctl enable net-bnep-client.service

-Open your crontab for editing -
+	10. Open your crontab for editing -

 		crontab -e

-Add an entry to check the connection every minute and reconnect if necessary -
+	11. Add an entry to check the connection every minute and reconnect if necessary -

 		* * * * * /home/pi/bin/check-and-connect-bt-pan.sh

-Exit and save
+	12. Exit and save

 		shutdown -r now
 or
 		systemctl reboot

 ### App to check core temp (optional)

-	ssh into pi
+	1. ssh into pi

 		sudo -i

-copy and paste
+	3. copy and paste

 		nano my-pi-temp.sh

-copy and paste all at once
+	4. copy and paste all at once

 		#!/bin/bash

 		#Script: my-pi-temp.sh

 		#Purpose: Display the ARM CPU and GPU  temperature of Raspberry Pi 2/3

 		#Author: Vivek Gite <www.cyberciti.biz> under GPL v2.x+

 		# -------------------------------------------------------

 		cpu=$(</sys/class/thermal/thermal_zone0/temp)

 		echo "$(date) @ $(hostname)"

 		echo "-------------------------------------------"

 		echo "GPU => $(/opt/vc/bin/vcgencmd measure_temp)"

 		echo "CPU => $((cpu/1000))'C"

-copy and paste
+	5. Copy and paste

 		chmod +x my-pi-temp.sh

-Run it as follows:
+	6. Run it as follows:

 		./my-pi-temp.sh